Hyperkalemia at a glance

 - It also plays a role in heart, skeletal, and smooth muscle contraction, making it an essential nutrient for heart, digestive, and muscular function.

 Hyperkalemia occurs due to decreased potassium excretion via the urine.
 Normal blood values for potassium are 3.5 to 5.4 mmol/L

 Decreased urinary excretion is the most common cause of hyperkalemia in cats due to kidney failure.
 It is the role of the kidneys to remove excess potassium from the blood via the urine if they are no longer functioning as efficiently potassium levels can build up.

 Acute (sudden onset) or chronic (slow and progressive).
 Chronic kidney failure is seen more commonly in middle-aged to senior cats.
 There are several causes of acute kidney failure, such as ingestion of toxins (such as lily or ethylene glycol).

 Shift of potassium from the intracellular fluid into the extracellular fluid

-98% of the body’s potassium is found within the cells), causes of a potassium shift include cell death (lysis) and acid-base abnormalities.
+98% of the body’s potassium is found within the cells), causes of a potassium shift from intracellular to extracellular fluid include cell death (lysis) and acid-base abnormalities.